winstromming/sassdown/README.md

 ### Example (_alerts.scss)

 Here is an example of what a .scss file may look like with a Markdown comment block.
 Notice the indented HTML example.
 You may use any Markdown-compatible [heading syntax](https://github.com/nopr/sassdown/issues/7) you like.
 You may use any common style of [block-comment syntax](https://github.com/nopr/sassdown/issues/12#issuecomment-28219982) you like.
-Use **four spaces** to indent code blocks.
+Code blocks may be fenced or indented (four spaces).

 ```scss
 /*